Izzycious/DevRel-Community-Strategy/Building-community/Building-A-community-from-scratch.md

 ##### The community Launch requires factors to take to consideration.

-1. Defining the target audience.
+1. Defining the target audience:
 2. The need of the audience.
 (Painpoint, Roadblocks)
 3. The Value and solutions the product will provide.
 4. Community Name.(Most cases the product name).